awslabs/dgl-ke/docs/source/inference.rst

   93    9        7035  3.4197974
   2441  5        4833  3.3639894

-DGL-KE provides dglke_score command to calculate linkage score ranking.
+DGL-KE provides dglke_predict command to predicting entities/relations in a triplet.
 Currently, we support six models in inference: TransE_l1, TransE_l2, RESCAL, DistMult, ComplEx, and RotatE.

 Four arguments are required to provide basic information for doning the linkage score ranking task: